Marija-Kov/Workout-Mate/README.md

 ## React router

 - What do I know about React router except how to set it up?
+This readme section is a stub.
 ## Fetching data from the backend

 The page needs to fetch data from the backend in order to show it to the client.